Struggling to concentrate, relax or sleep due to noise? Then you need to know about noise cancelling machines.

 The Sound Oasis Travel Therapy will suit people who travel a lot and need something that can act as an all-in-one gadget to help them to sleep, wake up and know what day it is.
 It will be less suited to those who want a more permanent option for their home.

-- Extremely small, battery powered, headphone jack and travelling pouch make it excellent for use on the road
+- Tiny, battery-powered, headphone jack and travelling pouch make it excellent for use on the road

 - Has a memo function that allows you to record up to 15 minutes of audio